 If you have a concern about your pet's health, please contact your family veterinarian.
 They should always be the first person you turn to when your pet is ill or injured, the exception being if it is an emergency and your veterinarian's office is closed.
 Your family veterinarian will perform all the appropriate tests and if they believe your pet is in need of additional, specialized care, they will refer you to one of our specialists.
 Your veterinarian will complete a referral form (conveniently available on this website) and have you schedule an appointment with one of our specialists.
 Please bring a copy of your pet's recent history, copy of radiographs, and any lab results to your appointment.
 Do not allow your pet to drink or eat anything after 10 p.m. the night before your scheduled appointment.
 If you have any questions about our referral process, please consult with our front office coordinators.

 We accept all major credit cards, personal checks, and cash.
-We also accept CareCredit - a low or no cost financing option for qualified applicants.
+We also accept CareCredit and Wells Fargo Health Advantage - Both are low or no cost financing options for qualified applicants.

 Yes.
 Pet insurance is becoming more and more a practical option for those wishing to provide the best possible care for their pet.
 There are various pet insurance companies in the market today.
 Be sure to research which plan best fits your family's budget and your pet's health needs.
 Your pet insurance company will supply you with the claim forms.
 You will need to bring the claim forms with you to your appointment(s) and have the office complete the forms.
 You will pay Valley Central directly and then mail or fax the claim form directly to the insurance company for your reimbursement.
 The insurance company will reimburse you the appropriate amount allocated by your plan.

 Medical advice can rarely be given over the phone; we cannot give meaningful medical advice without being able to examine the patient.
 If you have a concern about your pet, our advice is to bring your pet to our Center so we can evaluate your pet.